-- · Job duties
+- Job duties

 - · Location of the job

 - · Working hours

 - Pay rate and/or method of calculation

 - Overtime pay rate

 - · Frequency or schedule of payment

 - Deductions, benefits provided such as in-kind benefits

-- Paid leave
+- · Paid leave

 - · Medical leave and protections in case of illness, disability or accident

 - Notice period (if any) for contract termination

 - 5.3.2 Management does not engage in arrangements or practices designed to eliminate or reduce workers' pay and/or benefits such as employing temporary workers for permanent or ongoing tasks.

 - 5.3.3 Workers receive at least the applicable minimum wage, or the wage negotiated in a Collective Bargaining Agreement (CBA), whichever is higher.
 For production quota or piece work, the payment must be at least the minimum wage, based on a 48-hour working week or national legal working hours limit whichever is lower.
-In countries where the minimum wage is not adjusted yearly or regulated in a CBA, it is adjusted yearly for inflation based on the national inflation rate.

-- 5.3.5 Deductions from wages are permitted only if provided by applicable law or CBA.
+- 5.3.5 Deductions from wages such as for social security are permitted only if provided by applicable law or CBA.
 Voluntary wage deductions such as advance payments, union membership, or loans can only be made with written or verbal consent from the worker.
+Employer carries out these remittances fully and timely.
 Wage deductions as a disciplinary measure are not allowed.
-Deductions for work related to tools, equipment, or gear are not allowed unless those are permitted by law.
+Deductions for work related to tools, equipment, or gear are not allowed unless those are permitted by applicable law.

-In-kind benefits must be in accordance with national law, however, they cannot exceed 30% of the total remuneration.
+In-kind benefits must be in accordance with applicable law; however, they cannot exceed 30% of the total remuneration.